MicrosoftDocs/power-platform/power-platform/admin/unified-experience/finance-operations-apps-overview.md

 ## Transition from an environment-slot purchasing model to a capacity-based model

 When you purchase a license for any finance and operations app, such as Dynamics 365 Finance or Dynamics 365 Supply Chain Management, your tenant is entitled to 60 GB of operations database capacity and an additional 10 GB of Dataverse database capacity.
-Additionally, for each user license that you purchased, you receive an incremental amount of both operations and Dataverse database capacity.
+Additionally, for each user license that you purchased, you receive an incremental amount of both Operations and Dataverse database capacity.

 :::image type="content" source="media/PPI-Capacity.png" alt-text="Capacity view in Power Platform admin center":::

 A license is required to create or install any finance and operations app in Power Platform admin center.
-You must also have at least 1 GB available of both operations and Dataverse database capacity to provision one more environment.
+You must also have at least 1 GB available of both Operations and Dataverse database capacity to provision one more environment.
 Beyond that, there are no strict limits on how many environments you can create unlike in LCS admin center were each Sandbox and Production environment slot was a predetermined purchase.

+As part of the capacity-based model, all environments are given the same level of compute performance be it Sandbox or Production environments.
+This is based on the number of user licenses purchased, and will dynamically scale up or down as your license quantities adjust.

 ## Development reimagined